 - Soy Sauce - This is the main ingredient in the teriyaki sauce and there is no substitution for it that I know of.
 Using it straight up is too salty, so I mix water with it to balance out the saltiness in the sauce.

 - Honey/Mirin - I like to use honey to sweeten teriyaki sauce because I always have it on hand and but if I have mirin I will also use that instead of honey as well.
 If you use mirin, add about ½ tablespoon to 1 tablespoon more than honey since it is less sweet than honey.
 Alternatively, you can also use brown sugar.

 - Corn Starch - I use corn starch mix with a bit of cold water to make a slurry to thicken the teriyaki sauce to make it into a glaze.
 If you prefer a thinner sauce or don't want to thicken the sauce you can omit the step of using a corn starch slurry but the sauce might not stick to the salmon and you will not get as good of a flavor.

 WHAT IS TERIYAKI SAUCE MADE OF?

 There are many different versions of teriyaki sauce and depending on your tastes, some like it sweeter than others.
 At its core, it is a sweetened soy sauce.
-My version of teriyaki sauce also includes a bit of hoisin, ginger, garlic, and sesame oil for a bit more flavor.
+My version of teriyaki sauce has ginger, garlic, and sesame oil for a bit more flavor.